Norio Kaifu: Career

 Kaifu graduated from the University of Tokyo in 1972 with a PhD in radio astronomy.
 In the early 1980s, he organized bilateral collaborations with British astronomers, including the United Kingdom Infrared Telescope, which improved relations with international astronomers.
 He also began working with astronomers in China, South Korea, and Taiwan, and formed the East Asian Core Observatories Association, which built the East Asian Observatory in 2014.
 He became the chairman of the Radio Astronomy Division of the National Astronomical Observatory of Mitaka from 1988 to 1990, and associate director from 1992 to 1996.
 In 1990, he was invited to join the Japanese Large Telescope Project, and became the founding director of the Subaru telescope.
 The telescope still remains as one of the largest telescopes in the world.
 From 2000 to 2006, Kaifu was the director of the National Astronomical Observatory of Japan (NAOJ), and led the construction of the Nobeyama Radio Observatory, which became Japan's first large inter-university research facility in astronomy.
 He then served in the Science Council of Japan as president of the Natural Science & Engineering Division from 2005 to 2011.
 He acted as the single point of contact for the International Year of Astronomy 2009 in Japan.
-Kaifu taught at the Open University of Japan from 2007 to 2012, and from 2012 to 2015, was elected president of the International Astronomical Union (IAU).
+Kaifu taught at the Open University of Japan from 2007 to 2012; from 2012 to 2015, he was elected president of the International Astronomical Union (IAU).
 In his lifetime, he published over 150 papers and 30 books, and was a regular reviewer of the Japanese newspaper Mainichi Shimbun.